zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 Proof in the VP
 Proof in the VC

 Verifying a verifiable presentation does not include verifying the binding between the verifiable credential subject and the verifiable presentation holder.
-There is no normative reference for any existing approach. [**One reason for this is that there is no VC subject, which therefore cannot be bound**]
+There is no normative reference for any existing approach. [**RJ: One reason for this is that there is no VC subject, which therefore cannot be bound**]

 For these reasons, this paper describes a mechanism and a data model that allows Holders and/or Issuers to indicate how the Holder Binding can be verified at the time of presentment.
 Binding multiple Verifiable Credentials to a Holder should be possible.
 The W3C Verifiable Credentials Data Model 1.1 specification which is essentially equivalent to no guidance on the Holder Binding is provided.
 This mechanism is fully backward compatible with existing verifiable credentials and verifiable presentations.
 This paper does not mandate a specific form of holder binding or W3C Verifiable Credential proof type or format.
 Instead it provides a framework for Issuers, Holders and Verifiers to provide guidance on how Holder Binding can be checked deterministically according to their intentions.